Everything We Know About Rodney Atkins’ New Album, ‘Caught Up in the Country’

 Ahead of Caught Up in the Country's release, we've rounded up all of the important details about Atkins' new album.
 Read on for everything you need to know about his latest music.

 Atkins is calling his new album Caught Up in the Country.
-The album takes its title from its first single, also a song on the record.
+The album takes its title from its first single.

 The Release Date